• Home

 Learn More

-See DJC's Blog Post & Read the Digital Copy
+See DJC's Blog Post & Read the Digital report

 Limited copies are available through contacting mdrjn@detroitjustice.org.
-A local distribution list partnering with small Detroit-based bookstores is coming in the Fall of 2025, as well as follow-up conversations about the book.
+A local discussion hosted by MDRJN is coming in the Fall of 2026, as well as follow-up conversations about the report.

 our mission